StarLegacy/StarLegacy.Wiki/Old Pages/Starships/Drills.md

 # Starship Drills

-*Starship Drills* are drills mounted on starships and used to mine large areas efficiently.
+Starship drills are drills mounted on starships and used to mine large areas efficiently.
 They require a constant stream of power to work.